isaiah/jy3k/README.md

 # Summary

-A python compatible language on JVM.
+A Python3 compatible language on JVM.

+The main goal is to implement Python3 on mordern JVM, utilising invokedynamic.
+Most of the architecture aspect are inspired by Nashorn.

 This started as an effort to upgrade jython to python3k, and it quickly turn into a personal experimental project.

-# Goals

-1. Be compatible with cpython 3, at the time being 3.6.0, but as new versions of cpython come out, this project will always target the lastest version of cpython, depends on when it can be in a state for release.

-2. JVM language interoperation

 # Non-Goals